Theory of Linear Magnetoresistance in a Strange Metal

 where $\alpha$ denotes the Planckian coefficient from Eq.\eqref{eq:taure}, and $\gamma \simeq \alpha/(k_F\xi)$ determines the crossover field at which LMR sets in via $\omega_c^* = \tilde{\mu}_B B^* \simeq \gamma k_B T \sim k_B T/(k_F\xi)$.
 In Fig.~\ref{fig:MainResults}(a), we compare our numerical results for $\rho(B,T)$ with the ansatz in Eq.~\eqref{eq:result}, finding an excellent agreement over the entire range of magnetic field and temperature considered.

-\textit{Summary \& Discussion.-} In this paper, we demonstrated that two distinct ubiquitous aspects of strange metallic transport, T-linear zero-field resistivity with Planckian dissipation and B-linear low-temperature magnetoresistance with a universal relaxation rate, can simultaneously arise from proximity to quantum critical points.
-While we considered spin-less fermions coupled to charge density waves for simplicity, our theoretical framework is readily adaptable to other density wave orderings, such as bond-density waves \cite{laplaca} or spin-density waves for spinful fermions \cite{AuerbachBook}.
+\textit{Summary and Discussion.-} In this Letter, we demonstrated that two distinct ubiquitous aspects of strange metallic transport, $T$-linear zero-field resistivity with Planckian dissipation and $B$-linear low-temperature magnetoresistance with a universal relaxation rate, can simultaneously arise from proximity to quantum critical points.
+While we considered spinless fermions coupled to charge density waves for simplicity, our theoretical framework is readily adaptable to other density-wave orderings, such as bond-density waves \cite{fujita2014direct,Hamidian_2015,laplaca} or spin-density waves for spinful fermions \cite{AuerbachBook}.
 More generally, going beyond our specific model, our work establishes unconventional magnetotransport when excitations at a Fermi surface are coupled to static glassy density wave order with large domains, regardless of the presence of well-defined quasiparticles.
 If the low-energy physics is that of a marginal Fermi liquid, we expect to see strange metallic transport; otherwise, the coupling $H_{\rm dw}$ leads to LMR in a Fermi liquid with its characteristic $T^2$ zero-field resistivity \cite{LMR}.
 Therefore, coupling to glassy density waves is a very general mechanism of LMR across a variety of correlated metals \cite{yu2021unusual}, independent of the temperature scaling of resistivity.